ArkEcosystemArchive/docs-legacy/docs/guidebook/core/transaction-lifecycle.md

 With the forged block successfully returned to the forger library, the only remaining responsibility is to let the network know about the new block.

-The forged block is relayed to peers through the P2P API, and the Event Emitter API broadcasts `n+1` events for each block of `n` transactions: one for each transaction and one for the block itself.
+The forged block is relayed to peers through the P2P API and the Event Emitter API broadcasts `n+1` events for each block of `n` transactions: one for each transaction and one for the block itself.

 Depending on the webhooks registered on a given node, this is also the point at which the forger node will inform all relevant webhook subscribers about the creation of a new block with new transactions.